Lisk DAO constitution

 Voting Power

-Every account holding LSK is able to stake a specific amount of LSK tokens to get some voting power.
+Every account holding LSK is able to stake an individual amount of LSK tokens to receive voting power / vpLSK.

 Proposals